pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

         END
     )) AS `Total`, `Currency` FROM `transactions` GROUP BY `Currency`, `UserID`;

 And finally using the JOINs, you can get the complete details of each user, along with their corresponding currency balances.

+___________

-Hope this article was interesting and helpful.
-Please do let me know in comments like if there's a better way to achieve a few things.
+I hope this article was interesting and helpful.
+Please leave all comments and feedback in the discussion section below.
+And, as always, don't forget to print the favorite button!
+Thanks for reading.